Short-term memory

 The exact mechanisms by which this transfer takes place, whether all or only some memories are retained permanently, and even to have the existence of a genuine distinction between stores, remain controversial.

-One form of evidence cited in favor of the existence of a short-term store comes from anterograde amnesia, the inability to learn new facts and episodes.
-Patients with this form of amnesia have an intact ability to retain small amounts of information over short time scales (up to 30 seconds) but have little ability to form longer-term memories (illustrated by patient HM).
-This is interpreted as showing that the short-term store is spared from damage and diseases.[4]
+One form of evidence supporting the existence of a short-term store comes from anterograde amnesia, which is when individuals cannot learn new long-term facts and episodes.
+Despite these challenges, patients with this form of amnesia have an intact ability to retain small amounts of information over short time scales (up to 30 seconds) but have little ability to form longer-term memories (illustrated by patient HM).
+This suggests that short-term store is spared from damage and diseases.[5]

-Other evidence comes from experimental studies showing that some manipulations impair memory for the 3 to 5 most recently learned words of a list (it is presumed that they are held in short-term memory).
-Recall for words from earlier in the list (it is presumed, stored in long-term memory) are unaffected.
-Other manipulations (e.g., semantic similarity of the words) affect only memory for earlier list words,[5] but do not affect memory for the most recent few words.
-These results show that different factors affect short-term recall (disruption of rehearsal) and long-term recall (semantic similarity).
+Other evidence comes from experimental studies showing that some manipulations such as distractions can impair the recall memory for the last 3 to 5 words most recently learned from a list of words (it is presumed that they are held in short-term memory).
+However, recall for words from earlier in the list (it is presumed, stored in long-term memory) are unaffected.
+Other manipulations (e.g., semantic similarity of the words) affect only memory for earlier list words,[6] but do not affect memory for the most recent few words.
+These results show that different factors such as distraction affect short-term recall (disruption of rehearsal) and long-term recall (semantic similarity).
 Together, these findings show that long-term memory and short-term memory can vary independently of each other.

 Not all researchers agree that short- and long-term memory are separate systems.
 The alternative Unitary Model proposes that short-term memory consists of temporary activations of long term representations (that there is one memory that behaves variously over all time scales, from milliseconds to years).[7][8]
 It has been difficult to identify a sharp boundary between short-term and long-term memory.
 For instance, Tarnow reported that the recall probability vs. latency curve is a straight line from 6 to 600 seconds, with the probability of failure to recall only saturating after 600 seconds.[9]
 If two different stores were operating in this time domain, it is reasonable to expect a discontinuity in this curve.
 Other research has shown that the detailed pattern of recall errors looks remarkably similar to recall of a list immediately after learning (it is presumed, from short-term memory) and recall after 24 hours (necessarily from long-term memory).[10]